Some Notes on Finite Sets

 Recall that a set $A$ is defined to be \definition{finite} if $\mathcal{P}(A)$ is the only inductive $A$-system, where a subset $\mathcal{S}$ of the power set $\mathcal{P}(A)$ is an inductive $A$-system if $\varnothing \in \mathcal{S}$ and $B \cup \{a\} \in \mathcal{S}$ for all $B \in \proper{\mathcal{S}}$, $a \in A \setminus B$ (and where $\proper{\mathcal{S}}$ denotes the set of subsets in $\mathcal{S}$ which are proper subsets of $A$).

 In this section we establish the basic properties of finite sets.
-Most of these simply confirm that finite sets are closed under the usual set-theoretic operations.
-More precisely, if $A$ and $B$ are finite sets then their union $A \cup B$, their product $A \times B$ and $B^A$ (the set of all mappings from $A$ to $B$) are all finite sets.
-Moreover, the power set $\mathcal{P}(A)$ is finite and (Proposition~\ref{prop_intro_1}) any subset of a finite set is finite.
+Most of these simply confirm that finite sets are closed under the usual set-theoretic operations so let us state what these operations are.
+For arbitrary sets $X$ and $Y$ there is a set $X \cup Y$ (their union), a set $X \times Y$ (their product), a set $Y ^X$ (the set of all mappings from $X$ to $Y$) and the power set $\mathcal{P}(X)$ of $X$ ( the set of all subsets of $X$).
+The union $X \cup Y$ is the set of all elements which are members of $X$ or $Y$.
+The cartesian product $X \times Y$ is the set of all ordered pairs $(x,y)$ with $x \in X$ and $y \in Y$ and where for all elements $u,\,v$ there exists an element $(u,v)$ (the ordered pair) such that $(u,v) = (u',v')$ if and only if $u = u'$ and $v = v'$.